HomeLeader StoriesOlia Gurnani and the Art of Modern Welcome

 Her philosophy rests on discretion, integrity, and attention to detail.
 Privacy is not a marketing tool.
 It is a value.
 Guests are welcomed in a way that feels personal and composed.

-One collaboration brought this philosophy into focus.
-A wine tasting evening designed in partnership with the Spanish wine house Clos Cien at BOCA DIFC in Dubai.
+One collaboration brought this philosophy into focus: a wine tasting evening designed in partnership with the Spanish wine house Clos Cien at BOCA DIFC in Dubai.
 It was not only about the wine.
-It was about pacing, conversation, and the subtle choreography of introductions.
+It was about pacing, conversation, and the subtle choreography of the room, a room curated for ease, where people stay longer than intended.

 She has observed that when a room is prepared with care, people soften.
 Conversations rarely begin with agendas.
 They unfold organically.
 Even professionals arriving with business objectives often leave having formed something more meaningful.

-Her long term vision extends beyond one city.
+Her long-term vision extends beyond one city.
 Marrakech remains part of her original dream.
-She imagines hosted lifestyle weekends where guests are enveloped in place and culture.
-Morocco appeals to her for its layered identity at the intersection of African, Arab, and European influences.
-She envisions curated circles gathered in open air settings, sharing wine and conversation, departing renewed.
+She imagines hosted lifestyle weekends where guests are enveloped in place and culture, curated circles gathered in open-air settings, sharing wine and conversation, departing renewed.

 Building with Integrity and Soft Power